makerdao/community/governance/votes/Executive Vote - August 2, 2023.md

 ### New Silver (RWA002-A) Doc Update

-Per this governance [poll](https://vote.makerdao.com/polling/QmaU1eaD), the `doc` parameter for RWA002-A will be updated if this executive proposal passes.
+Per this governance [poll](https://vote.makerdao.com/polling/QmaU1eaD), the `doc` parameter for the New Silver vault will be updated if this executive proposal passes.

-- Update the RWA002-A `doc` to `QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1` - the new `doc` may be viewed [here](https://gateway.pinata.cloud/ipfs/QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1).
+- The RWA002-A `doc` will be updated to `QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1` - the new `doc` may be viewed [here](https://gateway.pinata.cloud/ipfs/QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1).

 Once the `doc` has been updated, the other approved changes, including Debt Ceiling and Stability Fee changes, can be actioned.